Phil Manzanera: Personal life

 In 1977, Manzanera purchased St. Ann's Court, in Chertsey, consisting of a coach house, which Manzanera converted into a recording studio, and a main house, designed in 1936 by the architect Sir Raymond McGrath.
 The gardens were created by Christopher Tunnard.

 The recording studio was used to record Manzanera's solo albums and Roxy Music's Flesh & Blood and Avalon.
 The main house later featured in the television production Poirot.

 Manzanera sold the property to 3Dlabs founder, Osman Kent, in 1997.

 Awards and honours

 Asteroid 72801 Manzanera, discovered by Marc Buie at Kitt Peak National Observatory in 2001, was named in his honour.
 The official was published by the Minor Planet Center on 18 May 2019 (M.P.C.
 114955).

 In 2024, Manzanera was appointed to the Order of the British Empire in acknowledgment of his services to music.
-Manzanera's father had also been awarded the same honour, but died before his investitute.
+Manzanera's father had also been awarded the same honour, but died before his investiture.